ODB++ vs. Gerber X2 vs. IPC-2581: PCB Production File Format Wars

 - Board layer stack information (including rigid and flexible sections).

-- Netlist for bare board and in- testing.
+- Netlist for bare board testing and in-circuit testing.

 - Components Bill-of-Materials for purchasing and assembly (pick-and-place).